 This product requires using a bit of muscle to achieve optimal results.

-This fast-acting formula can be wiped clean after just two minutes.
-Goo Gone works on dirt buildup, mold stains, mildew stains, hard water stains, and soap scum.
+This fast-acting formula can be wiped clean after just 2 minutes.
+Works on dirt buildup, mold stains, mildew stains, hard water stains, and soap scum.
 Besides cleaning power, customers love the fresh smell of this product.

 Some individuals had a little trouble removing deeper, set-in stains with this product, but for most, it worked fine.